 The festival of Moors and Christians is the most important event of the year in Alcoy.
 It is dedicated to San Jorge, a figure shrouded in ancestral traditions.
-The festival dates back to the 16th century and commemorates a battle which was fought in 1276.
-At that time, Alcoy stood on the border of the Muslim-held territories of Spain.
+Celebrated since the 16th century, the festival commemorates a battle that took place in the year 1276.
+Back in those days, the city lay at the frontier of the territory under Moorish rule on the peninsula.
 There were frequent skirmishes between the two factions until, on 23 April 1276, the Arab troops of Al-Azraq attempted to storm the town.
 According to legend, San Jorge appeared during the battle and, thanks to his intervention, the Christian army won the day, forcing the Muslims to retreat and never to return.
-In recognition of his timely intercession, the townsfolk of Alcoy made him their patron saint and promised to hold a festival in his honour.
+In thanks, the citizens of Alcoy made him their patron saint, promising to celebrate a festival in his honour each year.